imlk0/runnet/README.md

 # 🔀runnet

-This is a lightweight container script that allows programs to run in an separate network environment with a virtual network interface.
-It implements network interface isolation and bidirectional port mapping based on the network namespace.
+This is a lightweight "network container" script that allows programs to run in an separate network environment with a virtual network interface.
+It implements network namespace-based isolation of network interfaces and socat-based bi-directional port mapping.

+# What this can be used for？

-Using this tool, you can avoid the conflict of listening ports.
-And you can also map the listening port of the program to any port.
+- You can avoid the conflict of listening ports.
+And you can also change listening port of your server program to any port without any code changes.
+- Run a dangerous program in a environment without internet connection.
+- Capture all packets sent by a specific program with wireshark

 # Install